knative/docs/docs/install/operator/configuring-eventing-cr.md

 As long as the manifests of customized Knative Eventing are accessible to the Operator, you can install them.

 There are two modes available for you to install customized manifests: _overwrite mode_ and _append mode_.
-With overwrite mode, you must define all manifests needed for Knative Eventing to install because the Operator will no longer install any default manifests.
-With append mode, you only need to define your customized manifests.
+With overwrite mode, under `.spec.manifests`, you must define all manifests needed for Knative Eventing to install because the Operator will no longer install any default manifests.
+With append mode, under `.spec.additionalManifests`, you only need to define your customized manifests.
 The customized manifests are installed after default manifests are applied.

-**Overwrite mode:**
+### Overwrite mode

 Use overwrite mode when you want to customize all Knative Eventing manifests to be installed.